'Vast' far-right disinformation networks discovered in EU | DW | 22.05.2019

 Another tactic used by far-right pages in Spain and elsewhere, is to start a group under an inconspicuous title, such as a "watchmoviesforfree.es" and then gradually change the name to "Watch Movies", then "Movies of Spain" and then "Fight for Spain", serving up far-right and nationalist content to its old user base.
 A similar page was discovered in Italy, which started as a support group for farmers in northern Sicily and ended up as a page supporting Salvini's party.

-In Germany, the activists list posts in defense of Holocoust denier Ursula Haverbeck or images with Swastikas on them.
+In Germany, the activists list posts in defense of Holocaust denier Ursula Haverbeck or images with swastikas on them.
 They also name AfD politician Peter Schmalenbach for sharing a fake quote on migration attributed to EU Commission Vice-President Frans Timmermans.
 The AfD official accused Timmermans of wanting to "wipe out" European states.

 In France, the group identified multiple platforms uploading identical content to artificially boost the visibility of their hate messages.
 The pages do not use Facebook's "share" function but instead post the content as original on every page.
 Avaaz points out to three identical posts, which speak of France being "invaded by millions of foreigners" who "rape our children, your women, and declare war on us."